cameronphchen/SRM/README.md

 }
 ```

-forrest: www.studyforrest.org
+forrest:
-Please refer this website for forrest dataset
+Please refer to www.studyforrest.org for forrest dataset

-sherlock and audiobook: The papers for these two datasets are still under review, so the datasets are available at this point.
+sherlock and audiobook:
+The papers for these two datasets are still under review, so the datasets are available at this point.